cognitedata/dotnet-simulator-utils/docfx_project/docs/create-connector.md

 #### Program entry point

 The final step is to run the connector in the `Main` method of the console application.
-Replace the contents of the `Program.cs` file with the code below
+Replace the contents of the `Program.cs` file with the code below:

 ```csharp
 public class Program